Vyākaraṇa: Correct sentences

+Words

 The Aṣṭādhyāyī describes numerous usage of words, and how the meaning of a word is driven by overall context of the sentences and composition it is found in.
 The popular usage and meaning of a word at the time the text was composed supersedes the historical or etymologically derived meanings of that word.
 A word has the conventional meaning at the time the text was composed, but it is not so when it is quoted (cited or referred to) from another prior art text.
 In the latter case, the Sanskrit word is suffixed with iti (literally, thus), whereupon it means what the prior text meant it to be.

 Yāska asserted that both the meaning and the etymology of words is always context dependent.

 Syntax, verbs and words

 Vyākaraṇa in the Hindu traditions has been a study of both the syntax structure of sentences, as well as the architecture of a word.
 For instance, Pāṇini asserts that grammar is about the means of semantically connecting a word with other words to express and understand meaning, and words are to be analyzed in the context they are used.
 Kātyāyana is quoted in Patañjali's Mahābhāṣya on Vyākaraṇa as asserting the nature of a sentence as follows:

 Similarly, Sayana asserts the scope of Vyākaraṇa to be as follows:

 A word that is a verb is concerned with bhava (to become), while a noun is concerned with sattva (to be, reality as it is).
 Sattva and bhava are two aspects of the same existence seen from the static and dynamic points of view.
 Verbs according to Vyākaraṇa indicate action in a temporal sequence while nouns are static elements, states K Kunjunni Raja.